Akshat-Puri/Akshat-Puri/README.md

 </h3>

-Grounded and solution-oriented programming enthusiast, adapt at motivating self and others.
+Grounded and solution-oriented programming enthusiast, adept at motivating self and others.
 Passionate about data science, AI, software and android app development.

 ### 🤝 Connect with me: